 - 70% LTV limit on BTL mortgages

-- The limit can go beyond by only up to 10% of the euro value of all non PDH mortgages on an annual basis
+- Banks can lend above these limits, but onlyup to 10% of the value of all non PDH mortgages on an annual basis

 - Loan to Income (LTI) for PDH mortgages: